sabatek70/game-project-01/README.md

-[CLOSED] This is a small game project in raylib using C++.
+[CLOSED/ABANDONED] This is a small game project in raylib using C++.
 6-7 Hours in.
 The project has been ditched, due to a massive skill-issue i.e. lack of experience, horrible organization and big gaps in knowledge.

 Things to do differently next time:
   - "m_" name convention for member variables?